AniMadurkar/Machine-Learning-for-Global-Wildlife-Trafficking/README.md

 ```

 These have code at the bottom to output a sample of each cleaned file.
 If you comment out the lines where you're getting the sample, you can output the full cleaned dataframe to csv.

+## Future Ideas
+- Provide functionality to view the predictions in an easier way
+- Add filtering and visualizations in the main page to contextually evaluate the predictions
+- Incorporate inutitive ways to add dates in the model (will need further discussion with our stakeholders to properly handle this)